 This healthy Indian breakfast puttu is made from two of the most common ingredients in Kerala: rice and coconut.
 This is a soft, steamed rice cake and usually served with a curry made with kadala (black chickpeas).
 You can try your own puttu-kadala breakfast with this recipe.

 2. A Mix Of Sweet And Savoury Poha-Jalebi—Madhya Pradesh

-While poha and jalebi are two different dishes, they make up a popular breakfast fare in Madhya Pradesh.
+While poha and jalebi are two different dishes, they make up a popular combination of traditional Indian food for breakfast fare in Madhya Pradesh.
 It is served with jeera (cumin) powder and sev namkeen (a savoury snack made with chickpea flour or besan).
 You can make your own poha-jalebi combo with this recipe.

 3. Light Pesarattu Upma—Andhra Pradesh

 This wholesome yet pretty light lentil dosa is made from a batter of ground green gram dal and stuffed with semolina upma.
-Make you own persarattu upma by following the recipe here.
+Make your own persarattu upma by following the recipe here.

 4. Quick Jolpaan—Assam

-This traditional Assamese breakfast is both healthy and easy to make.
+This traditional Indian food for breakfast from Assam is both healthy and easy to make.
 Also known as Bhogali Jalpan, it is a no-cook breakfast.
 It comprises soaked chivda/chira or flattened rice, served along with curd and jaggery on the side.
 Try it yourself with this recipe.